aScriptingOreo/rrp-pilot2.0/README.md

     -   Proposal
         -   Introduce a qualification based license system(this could be done all through RP and spreadsheets), where there would be multiple different qualifications needed to be elegible for the flight exam.
         -   All citizens with licenses would need to be retrained but this could be arranged through RP.
-        -   Aby pilot would be able to charge for flight lessons, where they would actually teach and allow the applicants to practice while increasing their flight skill faster.
+        -   Any pilot would be able to charge for flight lessons where they would actually teach and allow the applicants to practice while increasing their flight skill faster.
-        -   Only Senior pilots or above would be able to put
+        -   Only Senior pilots or above would be able to issue licenses and perform flight exams.
         -   Allow people to call for an AirTow as well as a normal Tow, Cargobobs can be used by the lowest rank of pilot so any pilot can profit off it.
         -   [Add magnet functionality to the Skylift helicopter](https://pt.gta5-mods.com/scripts/working-skylift-magnet-gtalua) so higher rank pilots can lift heavier cargo, in turn being paid more.
         -   Add something like [Taximeter](https://github.com/michaelhodgejr/esx_taximeter) so it is easier for pilots to estimate prices based on type of cargo and weight.